open-telemetry/opentelemetry.io/content/en/ecosystem/integrations.md

 and
 [instrumentation libraries](/docs/specs/otel/overview/#instrumentation-libraries)
-provide a convenient way to make your application observable, we believe that ultimately all applications should either integrated the OpenTelemetry APIs and SDKs directly for native telemetry, or provide a first-party plugin that fits into the ecosystem of the given software.
+provide a convenient way to make your application observable, we believe that ultimately all applications should either integrate the OpenTelemetry APIs and SDKs directly for native telemetry, or provide a first-party plugin that fits into the ecosystem of the given software.